 50. Religion associates guilt to our cognisance, but there is no need for this comparison, since philosophy does not require the admission of guilt.

 51. Philosophy depends on the actions of its principles and the truth of its logic, whereas religion is based on faith and repentance.

 52. This is where the necessity of awareness prevails in our consciousness, when it reaches its full stage of evident maturation.

 53. To know and understand is awareness.
-To not know and not truly understand is incoherence.
+To not know and not truly understand is incoherence and asynennoisis.

 54. To attest to possess sharp awareness is satisfactory, and to pretend to know much is pretension.

 55. The Oracle is consistent in its philosophical instruction and composite elements that describe its propadeutic teaching.

-57. Above all, the mind, body and soul are continuously activated, through our perception.
+57. Above all, the mind, body and soul are continuously activated, through our perception and conation.

-58. There is another element of logos that I shall introduce afterwards as thought.
+58. There is another compoundable element of logos that I shall introduce afterwards as thought.

 59. And without this faculty, logos is immaterial, in its totalising effect and process.

 60. To listen and obey are not sufficient.
-We must also apply the state of cognisance to be satisfied in our thoughts.
+We must also apply the state of consciousness to be satisfied in our thoughts.

-61. It is remarkable that we are afforded cognisance, as a sensible instrument of awareness.
+61. It is remarkable that we are afforded consciousness, as a sensible instrument of awareness.

-62. This precise method is a valid example of the implementation of a keen observation.
+62. This precise method is a valid example of the implementation of a keen observation surmised.

 63. What illumines our mind is the sustainable form of this rational expression.

 64. How we approach this property of logos determines the propensity of its utilisation.

-65. Our ability to discern the considerable importance of cognisance is demonstrated, in our conscience.
+65. Our ability to discern the considerable importance of consciousness is displayed, in our known conscience.

-66. We have the option to assume the answer to any elaborate question, if we surmise the origin to its reason.
+66. We have the option to assume the answer to any elaborate question, if we attached the origin to its reason.

 67. The Oracle contributes to the state of our mind, body and soul accordingly, with its reference.

-68. To be cognisant of our thoughts and actions corresponds to the immense enlightenment we search for in our lives.
+68. To be conscious of our thoughts and actions corresponds to the immense enlightenment we search for in our lives.

-69. The state of our awareness is paramount to the evolution of the mind.
+69. The state of our awareness is paramount to the evolution of the mind and corresponding soul.